-It happens that a passive recovery, that is, one in which you rest between intervals, seems less

-  effective when it comes to increasing power and a research has shown it.
+It happens that a passive recovery, that is, one in which you rest between intervals, seems less effective when it comes to increasing power and A research projects. has shown it.

-  Fifteen cyclists participated in three speed interval training sessions three to seven days apart

-  over a month.
+Fifteen cyclists participated in three speed interval training sessions three to seven days apart over a month.
 In each session they did six 30-second sprints.

 Each sprint was followed by four minutes of passive (resting still) or active (pedaling at 1,1 W / kg) recovery.
 The same recovery was used in each session and the type of recovery was randomly assigned to each of them.